jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

 ### 156 Deportation liability if visa held under false identity
 (1) A person is liable for deportation if—
-  (a) the person is convicted of an offence where the identity of the person is established, and that identity is different to the identity under which the person holds a visa; or
+  (a) the person is convicted or found guilty of, or pleads guilty to, an offence where the identity of the person is established, and that identity is different to the identity under which the person holds a visa; or
   (b) the Minister determines that the person holds a visa under a false identity.
 (2) If a person is liable for deportation under this section and the visa is a temporary visa or interim visa,— (a) the person may appeal to the Tribunal on humanitarian grounds not later than 42 days after first becoming unlawfully in New Zealand; and